elModo7/AHK-CheatEngine/README.md

 > AHK-L v1 also **lacks multithread support**, so if you want a lightning-fast alternative consider using a compiled language solution.

 ![ToolInfo](https://github.com/elModo7/AHK-CheatEngine/blob/main/res/tool_info.png?raw=true)

+This is a stripped down version of one of my [EmuHook](https://github.com/elModo7/EmuHook) demos.